-From the archives: US firm worker calls for rape, trafficking of Kashmiri women, loses job
+From the archives: Indian firm worker in US calls for rape, trafficking of Kashmiri women, loses job

 Ashish Kaul's tweets are a representation of a greater disgusting mindset that the Hindutva ideology portrays